- Defined TermsThe interpretation of these Articles is governed by the provisions set out in the Schedule at end of the Articles.

 41.7 Proportionate Voting where there are Multiple National Organisations within a Country.

-41.7.1 When a Country has multiple National Organisations registered with the Company, the Company will use a system that assigns each National Organisation a number of votes in relation to the amount of members they register to the Company.
+41.7.1 When a Country has multiple National Organisations registered with the Company, the Company will use a system that assigns each National Organisation a number of votes proportional to the total amount of members they register to the Company.
+The amount of votes will range from 1 to 10.
+National Organisations with the most members will receive 10 votes.

 41.8 Early Voting when a voting member cannot attend a General meeting: